NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSBookingandReferrals/backup/guides/CopyofFHIRImplementationGuideTemplateTest/Home/Applications/BaRS-Applications/Applications/BaRS-APP6/Response-Payload.page.md

 <details>
   <summary>> <b class="barslink">Service Request</b></summary>
       <p>
-        <p>A resource to carry a request for a service to be performed, in this case an Ambulance Request.
-This Resource is the focus of the BaRS Ambulance Request interaction.</p>
+        <p>A resource to carry a request for a service to be performed and the associated use case.
+This Resource is the focus of the BaRS Referral Request interaction.</p>
         {{tree:https://fhir.nhs.uk/StructureDefinition/BARSServiceRequest-request-referral      , hybrid}}
         <p>